Habrador/MicrogradCSharp/README.md

 }
 ```

-When I ran the neural network I got the following results:
+When I ran the Neural Network I got the following results:

 | Input 1  | Input  2 | Wanted   | Actual   |
 | ---------| -------- | -------- | -------- |